bhi-kimlab/PropaNet/README.md

 There are two types of input files, **gene expression profile data** and **template network**.
 Each data should take the following format:
 #### Gene expression profile data
-Time-series gene expression data of multiple conditions has to be stored in a single tab-delimited matrix form. (where different conditions are stacked column-wise)
+Time-series gene expression data has to be stored in a single tab-delimited matrix form.
 There should be a header as the first row and it should take the following format:

 | Gene_id | Condition-time1  | Condition-time2  | Condition-time3  | Condition-time4  | ... |